Greene commissioners receive concerning budget report

-During the Greene County commissioners' meeting Wednesday, the county's chief financial officer presented a report indicating that in 2021 the county's revenue is expected to decrease and Act 13 spending is expected to increase, and said if major changes aren't made to sufficiently balance the budget the county could be “out of money” by 2023.
+Greene County's chief financial officer has warned the commissioners that if major changes aren't made to sufficiently balance the budget the county could be “out of money” by 2023.

-The report, presented by Scott Kelley during the public meeting, said the county used $5 million out of an allotted $6 million in Act 13 money to balance the 2020 budget, while the current board of commissioners was able to reduce $1 million in expenditures and $430,000 in Act 13 spending.
+The report, presented at a Wednesday commissioners meeting by Scott Kelley, said the county used $5 million out of an allotted $6 million in Act 13 money to balance the 2020 budget, while the current board of commissioners was able to reduce $1 million in expenditures and $430,000 in Act 13 spending.

-The county has received $4.6 million in Act 13 money that can be used toward the 2021 budget, and Kelley said between next year's normal annual increases – such as salaries and benefits, utilities and rent – expecting to increase nearly $1 million and an estimated coal depletion of $750,000 – with coal being 32% of the county's taxable value – balancing the county budget could be problematic.
+The county has received $4.6 million in Act 13 money that can be used toward the 2021 budget, and Kelley said next year's normal annual increases – salaries and benefits, utilities and rent – are expected to increase nearly $1 million.
+That combined with an estimated coal depletion of $750,000 (coal is 32% of the county’s taxable value) could lead to problems balancing the 2021 budget, Kelley said.

 The expected closing of Murray Energy, the previous closing of CONSOL and reports that Contura intends to sell off all Greene County operations will also be severely detrimental to the county's budget over the new few years, according to the report.